rlaphoenix/pymplschapters/README.md

     pymplschapters -p "C:/A Path/To/The/Playlist.mpls"

-It will place any found chapters next to the input playlist file.
+It will place any found chapters next to the input playlist file or to a specified directory with `-d`.

 ## Credit